Documentation

 launchctl load ~/Library/LaunchAgents/ai.troxy.mcp.plist

-The dashboard will show the updated name within 60 seconds (after the next heartbeat).
+The dashboard will show the updated name within 60 seconds.

 Environment variables